-OFFICE OF THE GOVERNOR — News Release — Governor Ige approves Mauna Kea administrative rulesPosted on Jan 13, 2020 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige approves Mauna Kea administrative rulesPosted on Jan 13, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has approved and signed the administrative rules for land managed by the University of Hawai‘i on Mauna Kea.
 The rules were filed with the lieutenant governor’s office today and will take effect 10 days after filing – on Jan.
 23, 2020.

 The UH Board of Regents adopted the rules on Nov.
 6, 2019 after a special 11-hour meeting at UH Hilo, where 99 people testified.
 During the meeting, regents amended the draft based on testimony from several public hearings where citizens expressed concerns that a provision related to group registration might impact the rights of Native Hawaiian cultural practitioners.

 “With the opening of Mauna Kea Access Road and a return to normal activity on the mountain, I believe it is the right time to approve the rules,” said Gov. Ige.
 “I have personally observed that there was too much traffic on Mauna Kea and these rules will give the university the tools needed to better manage public and commercial access.”

 The purpose of the rules, under HRS section 20-26-1, is to “provide for the proper use, management, and protection of cultural, natural, and scientific resources of the UH management areas; to promote public safety and welfare by regulating public and commercial activity within the UH management areas; to ensure safe and appropriate access to the UH management areas for the public; and to foster co-management with the Department of Land and Natural Resources in UH management areas.”